-In next twenty years non-western nations will account for 95% of urban growth and a large portion of this growth (nearly half) will be driven by non-formal architectures.
-At the same time, it is well acknowledged that architects today contribute to only 3% of the world's built environment.
+In the next twenty years subtropical and tropical countries will account for 95% of urban growth and a large portion of this growth (nearly half) will be driven by non-formal architectures.
+Already by 2006, a billion people or a third of the world's urban population lived in squatter settlements (variously called slums, favelas, geckecondus, bidonvilles, or barriadas).